-Show your doctor a printed copy of our paper The central role of ovulatory disturbances in the etiology of androgenic polycystic ovary syndrome (PCOS)—Evidence for treatment with cyclic progesterone and say you “would like to trial it for three months.”
+Show your doctor a printed copy of our paper The central role of ovulatory disturbances in the etiology of androgenic polycystic ovary syndrome (PCOS)—Evidence for treatment with cyclic progesterone and point out that, in terms of breast cancer risk, progesterone is safer than a progestin.
 If your doctor is hesitant, offer to leave it with her and return for a second appointment.
-(Email me for a PDF copy of the full paper.)
+Email me for a PDF copy of the full paper.

 Is progesterone safe?

-Unlike progestins which are associated with mood side effects and an increased risk of breast cancer, body-identical progesterone is safe.
+Unlike progestins, which can increase the risk of breast cancer, body-identical progesterone is safe.
 For example, progesterone is usually beneficial for mood and sleep, and according to Professor Prior, natural progesterone may even help to reduce the risk of breast cancer.

-As discussed in my Guide to progesterone blog post, cyclic progesterone therapy can also be helpful for perimenopause, heavy periods, endometriosis, adenomyosis, migraines, and premenstrual mood symptoms including PMDD.
+As discussed in my Guide to progesterone blog post, cyclic progesterone therapy can also treat perimenopause, heavy periods, endometriosis, adenomyosis, migraines, and premenstrual mood symptoms, including PMDD.